atharvRsharma/Falling-Sand/README.md

 Capable of checking for mouse click and drag, press R to reset screen.
 This happens to be my first project in generative programming, it also happens to be terribly optimised and consists of a lot of deprecated files such as the glut and glew dlls. may or may not be updated from time to time.

-NO OOP PRINCIPLES ARE FOLLOWED, ALL CODE LIES WITHIN THE MAIN FILE ITSELF
+NO OOP PRINCIPLES ARE FOLLOWED, ALL CODE LIES WITHIN THE Main.cpp ITSELF.

 [fully updated demo with all the features]